Varun-Mulchandani/591-RTDL/README.md

 # 591-RTDL

-Code and Screenshots can be found in the 'proj' directory.
+Code and Result proofs can be found in the 'proj' directory.

 Result proofs can be viewed as screenshots in folders that end with 'SC'.